cyberplantru/pH-Mini-v30-sample-code/README.md

 SPI headers pin SCLK (D13), SDI (D11) and CSB (D10) compatible with Arduino Mini.

 For automatic temperature compensation solder a 100 ohm resistor (blue) and connect a Pt100 temperature sensor.
-The 3-step measurement can reach a precision as high as ±0.1°C (with RREF @ 0.01% of tolerance).
+The 3-step measurement can reach a precision as high as ±0.1°C

 **Sample code:** [*PhAndTempMeasurementSerial.ino*](https://github.com/cyberplantru/pH-Mini-v30-sample-code/blob/master/PhAndTempMeasurementSerial/PhAndTempMeasurementSerial.ino)